-In Bihar, chance of engaging local female labour is very remote.
+In Bihar, chance of engaging local female labour is less and even as per the Project learning so far, we hardly, come across to see female labour at site.
 Therefore, zero cases are reported so far w.r.t.
 GBV during construction.
 However, even if one female labour is engaged, GBV risk may be there.
 Sometimes the migrant labours can impact the safety and privacy issues of the women in the surrounding locality will trigger the GBV risk.
 GRM will take care of this aspect.
-Sexual Exploitation & Abuse and Sexual Harassment are manifestations of GBV to mitigate these risks.
+SEA and SH are manifestations of GBV to mitigate these risks.
 There is an Internal Complaint Committee (ICC) formed in BUIDCo for the Prevention, Prohibition and Redressal of Sexual Harassment of Women at Workplace under PoSH Act India.
 BUIDCo ICC comprises of two female members and one male member from BUIDCo and one external female member.
 Any GBV related issues can be referred to BUIDCo ICC though GRM.